Okelm/okelm.github.io/content/blog/typescript-workshops/index.md

 ```

 The compiler won't complain when _gimmeName_ is invoked with an object of the _Employee_ type.
-The compiler is just interested in the fact that the _Employee_ has all the fields that _Person_ has. _Employee_ might have additional fields (like _work_) but if _Person_ has a field that is missing in _Employee_, compiler will return an error.
+The compiler is just interested in the fact that the _Employee_ has all the fields that _Person_ has (and more! read on ->). _Employee_ might have additional fields (like _work_) but if _Person_ has a field that is missing in _Employee_, compiler will return an error.

 ```jsx